akshat5302/atlan-backend-task/README.md

 ## Prerequisites

-Before using this script, make sure you have the following components set up:
+Before using atlan_task.py script, make sure you have the following components set up:

 1. Python environment with required libraries installed.
 2. A running database with the specified tables (`employee_feedback`, `employees_info`, and `new_employees`).